mikependon/RepoDB.NET/pages/interfaces/ipropertyhandler.md

 #### Type Level Handling

 On the other hand, you can also handle the property transformation on a type level.
-It is useful on a situation if you would like to handle a specific database type transformation into a .NET CLR type (ie: converting the `DateTime` object `Kind` to `Utc`).
+It is useful on a situation if you would like to handle a specific database type transformation into a .NET CLR type (i.e.: converting the `DateTime` object `Kind` to `Utc`).

 To enable this, you have to use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) class for the mappings.